courtneygoodridge/splines/README.md

 **Disclaimer**: *This is a working repository and so information and code may change*

 ## Overview: splines and data
 Splines are a way of analysing non-linear data (i.e.,very wiggly data).
 In this repository, I use Richard McElreath's tutorial on splines in his book, *Statistical Rethinking* and apply this to analyse to pupil diameter over time.
 Unfortunately the data is not available to share at this time.
 This is outside of my control.
 However, I can explain what the data is and how it was generated.

+Splines are extremely useful for modelling non-linear data.
+Whilst I focus on changes in pupil size in this example, anything that changes over time can be modelled.
+They are often used in disicplines such as Economics or Nutrition, where I person might be interested in how a dependent variable (i.e., the value of a stock, or someone's blood sugar level) changes over time.
+Rather than taking an average of the timecourse, you can explicitly model it.

 The data used is pupil diameter over time collected during a driving simulator experiment.
 In the experiment, participants experienced automated driving for approximately 2 minutes.
 During automated driving, drivers either monitored the vehicle and road environment, or they are completed a cognitively loading task.
 The presence of the cognitive task is indicated via the variable `n_back` being `TRUE` or `FALSE`.
 N-back is a very common cognitive task in Human Factors research.
 Drivers are presented with a string of numbers and have to recall the number "n" back from the number they have just heard.
 In this experiment, n = 2.